discourse/discourse_theme/README.md

 Uploads a theme to the server.
 Requires the theme to have been previously synchronized via `watch`.

+### `discourse_theme rspec PATH`

+Runs the [RSpec](https://rspec.info/) system tests under the `spec` folder for the theme.

+Requires [Docker](https://docs.docker.com/engine/install/) to be installed as the tests are ran in a Docker container with the Discourse test environment configured.

+When the `--headless` option is used, a local installation of the [Google Chrome browser](https://www.google.com/chrome/) is required.

 ## Contributing

 Bug reports and pull requests are welcome at [Meta Discourse](https://meta.discourse.org).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.